Guardiola, Solskjaer and the winners and losers of the Champions League draw

 The Old Lady failed to qualify as Italian champions for the first time in nine years and they were unlucky to be handed the toughest side from the top pot.

-Juventus will face current holders Chelsea, led by former Inter striker Romelu Lukaku - who was instrumental in ending Juve's monopoly on the Series A title.
+Juventus will face current holders Chelsea, led by former Inter striker Romelu Lukaku - who was instrumental in ending Juve's monopoly on the Serie A title.

 They have yet to win the trophy this century and it has become an obsession since re-establishing themselves as the dominant force in Italy.

-But for the first time in a while, getting out of the group looks trickier than it has ever been.
+But for the first time in a while, getting out of the group looks trickier than it has ever been, with Zenit and Malmo looking to advance at the Bianconeri's expense.

 The future of Ronaldo, meanwhile, hangs in the balance.